Immigrants, refugees, and uprooted people will live dignified lives with

 Eskinder is a recognized Senior Executive leader and brings over 35 years of proven not-for-profit management experience working on behalf of refugees and immigrants and managing non-profit social service agencies.
 He served as Director of the Office of Refugee Resettlement (ORR), the largest government funded refugee resettlement organization in the world, from 2009-2015.
 With a budget of over $1.5 billion, the ORR plays a critical role in providing essential services to a wide range of vulnerable people through the Resettlement Program, Rescue & Restore anti-trafficking campaign, and the Unaccompanied Children’s Program.
 Under his leadership, ORR served more than 850,000 people in six years.
 Prior to his appointment by the Obama Administration, he served as the vice president and chief operating officer of USCRI.

-Lee Williams has direct management responsibilities for USCRI’s domestic Refugee, anti-Trafficking and Unaccompanied Children programs, Field Office operations, Business Development, MIS and Finance/Accounting teams.
+Lee Williams has direct management responsibilities for USCRI’s domestic Refugee, anti-Trafficking and Unaccompanied Children programs and Field Office operations.
 Prior to joining USCRI, he was the Executive Director of the International Institute of Akron, a USCRI partner agency serving the refugee and immigrant communities of northeast Ohio.
 Mr. Williams’ early career was in financial services in the U.S. and Europe.
 He holds a Graduate Certificate of Non-Profit Management from Case Western Reserve University, a Master’s degree in International Management from The Thunderbird School of Global Management, and a Bs.L. in Arabic from Georgetown University.

 DIRECTOR OF PROGRAMS